About NGFP

 - Managing NNSA infrastructure, facilities, and operations.

-The demand for our fellows is growing.
 NGFP class size has grown from three fellows in 1995 to approximately 70 fellows in recent years.
 Our fellows' impact has expanded, as well.
-Fellows' expertise is distributed to include DOE, the Department of State, and the Defense Threat Reduction Agency.
+Their expertise is distributed to include DOE and partnering agencies like the Department of Commerce, Department of State, and the Defense Threat Reduction Agency.
 Following their year of service, our fellows are highly sought after by employers, with many going on to make important contributions to NNSA and other leading national security organizations, including national laboratories.

-National security is a complex mission with a need for diverse thought leadership.
-Through programs like NGFP, PNNL and NNSA are committed to building an inclusive, engaged, and highly skilled workforce in the fields of science, technology, engineering, mathematics, policy, and project management.
-To attract qualified applicants to this critical mission space, NGFP partners with minority-serving institutions spanning the technical and policy realm to recruit a highly qualified and diverse student body.
+National security is a complex mission with a need for impactful thought leadership.
+Through programs like NGFP, PNNL and NNSA are committed to building an engaged and highly skilled workforce in the fields of science, technology, engineering, mathematics, policy, and project management.
+To attract qualified applicants to this critical mission space, NGFP partners to expand university relationships spanning the technical and policy realm to recruit a highly qualified student body.

 About NNSA